craftcms/cms/docs/lightswitch-fields.md

 # Lightswitch Fields

-{intro} Lightswitch fields give you a simple toggle input for times when all you need is a “Yes” or “No” answer.
+Lightswitch fields give you a simple toggle input for times when all you need is a “Yes” or “No” answer.

 ## The Field